(updated May 1, 2023)

 See our HEALTH AND WELLNESS POLICY

-The aim of parent education is to keep us informed of new developments in matters relating to our children and to expose us to areas that we may be unfamiliar with or matters we may like to know more about.
+Our Parent Education program is what make our Preschool unique.
+The aim our Parent Education program is to keep families informed of new developments in matters relating to the development of their children and to expose parents to areas that they may be unfamiliar with, or to discuss matters parents may like to know more about.

 HOW WE CONTACT YOU

 Beginning school often imposes a strain both on the child and the parent.
 It is important that the parent stay close by for the first day and for as many days as necessary to help ease the transition from home to school.
 Some children find the adjustment much harder than others, and each child must be given the time and support s/he needs to make the break.
-It is important that the child feels secure with his / her first school experience.
-A gradual intake of children and shorter school hours are generally arranged during the first week of school to allow the teachers to establish a relationship with each child and to give the child a chance to adjust to the school environment.
+It is important that the child feels secure with this process, as his / her first school experience.
+A gradual intake of children (Gradual Start) and shorter school hours are generally arranged during the first week of school to allow the teachers to establish a relationship with each child and to give the child a chance to adjust to the school environment.
+A child will happily form a bond with a new care giver/teacher as the child sees their parents accepting of the new caregiver/teachers during drop off and pick up.
+Therefore, the positive relationship between the parent and teacher/caregiver is vital to this transition.

-Say encouraging things when the child asks about school, without overselling the experience or using it as a threat (“You can’t go to big boy school if you pee in your pants!”).
+Say encouraging things when the child asks about school, without overselling the experience or using it as a threat (“You can’t go to big boy school if you pee in your pants”).
 Remember that each child is going to react in his or her own unique way to the new experience.
+There will be children in each class working thru their own experience of separating from their parent.
+We all must have compassion for our children and families, that are working thru this transition.

 AFTER SCHOOL BEGINS